ROILTechnology/ROIL_info/terms.md

 functionality, reliability, noninfringement, age-appropriateness, or inoffensiveness.
 Because ROIL does not control the content delivered to it by feeds, ROIL must parse these inputs.
-This parsing involves modifications, such as removal of html tags, for purposes including improved user presentation and prevention of cyber-security vulnerabilities (such as XSS attacks).
+This parsing involves modifications, such as removal of html, for purposes including improved user presentation and prevention of cyber-security vulnerabilities (such as XSS attacks).
 ROIL makes no warranty that this parsing will be correct.
 Further, ROIL makes no warranties as to frequent or consistent fetching of data and/or complete or